-A potential marriage partner must model trust now that s/he will be a faithful spouse after marriage.
+A potential marriage partner must demonstrate trustworthiness now, as it is essential for being a faithful spouse after marriage.

-- If a man will go to bed now with someone who is not his spouse, what makes him think that marriage will magically clean up his sexual morals?
-The same applies to women. - Even engaged couples that have sex with the promise of future marriage still show that they have no conviction against sex outside of marriage. - One who engages in premarital sex cannot logically argue against extramarital sex.
+- If a man goes to bed now with someone who is not his spouse, what makes him think that marriage will magically clean up his sexual morals?
+The same applies to women. - Even engaged couples who have sex with the promise of future marriage still show that they have no conviction against sex outside of marriage. - One who engages in premarital sex cannot logically argue against extramarital sex.
 To do so is hypocrisy.